Here are the top 5 experiences from my visit to Puerto Princesa, Palawan, Philippines to dive Tubbataha on board the All Star Stella Maris:

 1. Incomparable Marine Life

 Tubbataha is the nation’s first national marine park (1988) and UNESCO World Heritage Site, making it one of the most biodiverse (and protected) areas for marine life in the world!
+These reefs are only visited by dive liveaboards like the All Star Infiniti.
 After descent on every dive, hundreds of healthy coral species can be seen painting the sloping walls in various textures and colors.
 The sheer density of the coral left me entranced.
 When taking a closer look, I noticed that each coral head provides shelter for an abundance of critters.
 When it comes to bigger stuff, Tubbataha hits the mark with sightings of manta rays, turtles, and massive schools of jack.
 For shark lovers like me, grey reef sharks, tigers, hammerheads, and whale sharks often frequent the area.
 Almost every site is a drift dive, making it easy to float with the current and enjoy the view.
 (NOTE: No night dives due to currents).

 2. Tubbataha Ranger Station